kaepr/kaepr.github.io/content/about.md

 hideBackToTop: true
 ---

-I am computer science graduate, with a keen interest in compilers, programming languages and functional programming.
+I am a software engineer, with interest in programming languages, compilers and functional programming.

+This website is to document my learnings, share my projects and write about random things I find interesting.

 I currently work at Google, Bangalore.
-At work, I mostly use Java and build APIs to automate and streamline Google's supplychain domain.
+I work on automating and streamlining Google's Supplychain domain.